spacetimeengineer/mupy/README.md

+### Certification

+Certification referes to the most powerful abstraction PSI offers is by far the highest value add to PSI and it's users.
+Certification refers to the process of one converting a well designed (python3 / openscad) script into a well defined well paramaterized family code which would express the same rules and features expressed by other hardware families.
+The scripting feature already gives users the ability to design and distribute thier designs but the certification process renders these designs into building blocks.
+In this way new users will have great ease developeing advanced systems.

 ### Current State

-PSI in its current state exists much like Excaliber locked in it's stone ; It has power but few who can wi
+PSI in its current state exists much like Excaliber locked in it's stone ; Powerful but useless to those who have no vision and unable to wield it.

-Currently PSI lacks hardware families since there is only a single developer.
-The
+Due to the fact that there is a single developer, there is only a handful of hardware technologies.
+In another year or two there will be many more but limited to a single developers vision.

 ### Prerequisites